publicmoney/bitcoin-rs/doc/bips.md

-BIPs that are implemented by pbtc
+BIPs that are implemented by bitcoin-rs

 - `-` not implemented
 - `+` implemented